Alan Grant (Jurassic Park): Jurassic Park III

-In Jurassic Park III, Grant and Ellie are shown to have ended their relationship some time after the first film, although they remain close friends.
-Ellie has a minor role, and is now married to Mark, an employee of the U.S. State Department.
+In Jurassic Park III, Grant and Sattler had ended their romantic relationship on good terms sometime after the first film, but they still remain close friends.
+Sattler has a minor role, and is now married to Mark, an employee of the U.S. State Department.
 They have two young children.
 In the years following the incident on Isla Nublar, Grant has continued his research on fossils, but he struggles to secure financing now that living dinosaurs are known to exist on InGen's Isla Sorna.
 He dismisses the notion that his research is moot, saying that InGen's creatures are just "genetically engineered theme park monsters" and not real dinosaurs.
-Grant has proposed new theories regarding raptor intelligence, which he discusses with Ellie while visiting her.
+Grant has proposed new theories regarding raptor intelligence, which he discusses with Sattler while visiting her.
 He believes that raptors were incredibly smart and possessed advanced communication abilities.
+Despite this, since the Jurassic Park disaster, Grant has developed an intense fear against raptors.

-Later in the film, Grant reluctantly agrees to provide an aerial tour of Isla Sorna for the Kirbys, an allegedly wealthy couple who agree to fund his dig site in exchange.
+Later in the film, Grant reluctantly agrees to provide an aerial tour of Isla Sorna for the Kirbys, an allegedly wealthy couple, who agree to fund his dig site in exchange.
 Grant and the Kirbys fly to Isla Sorna along with mercenaries and Grant's graduate student, Billy Brennan.
-Grant is amazed when they reach the island, having forgotten what it is like to see living dinosaurs.
-However, the plane crashes and the group become stranded on the island.
+Grant is amazed, when they reach the island, having forgotten what it is like to see living dinosaurs.
+But the plane crashes and the group become stranded on the island.
 Grant learns that the Kirbys are a divorced middle-class couple searching for their 12-year-old son, Eric, who went missing eight weeks earlier while parasailing near the island.
 The Kirbys brought Grant for his expertise, hoping it would come in handy during their search.
 Eric is later found, and he and Grant bond while navigating Isla Sorna.
 Grant also realizes that his theories about raptors are correct.
-He and the other survivors eventually find a satellite phone, which he uses to contact Ellie for help.
-They are later rescued by the U.S. Navy.
+He and the other survivors eventually find a satellite phone, which he uses to contact Sattler for help.
+They are later rescued by the U.S. Navy and U.S. Marine Corps.